electriccitizen/newupstream/README.md

 **NOTES**

-[1] ```fin sync``` is a wrapper command to ensure your local environment is in a safe, one-to-one state with the development environment.
+[1] ```fin sync``` is an wrapper command to ensure your local environment is in a safe, one-to-one state with the development environment (with an optional database sync).
 See [following a safe workflow](docs/WORKFLOW.md) for more details.

-[2] ```fin validate``` is a wrapper command to pull in changes from team members and to make sure your branch can safely merge into master.
-See [following a safe workflow](docs/WORKFLOW.md) for more details..
+[2] ```fin validate``` is a wrapper command to pull in changes from team members, and to make sure your branch can safely merge into master.
+See [following a safe workflow](docs/WORKFLOW.md) for more details.
+If your feature branch is open for a long time, you should export and ```fin validate``` often.

 If you see errors or merge conflicts when running ```fin validate``` against your feature branch, it means your changes to a file(s) are conflicting with another change that has already been pushed to master branch.
 You will need to work with the team to understand, fix, and commit the conflicting file(s).